mark-b-kauffman/BBDN-LaunchExternal/README.md

-# BBDN-UEF-Python
+# BBDN-LaunchExternal

-This project is set up to demonstrate the use of the Ultra Extension Framework with LTI 1.3 in Python.
+This project is set up to demonstrate the use of LTI 1.3 in Python to replace launch_external.jsp functionality.

 To configure: